Enjoy Peace of Mind While You’re on the Go

 Each Camper is required to

-- Pass a (free) socialization interview and spend at least one more 1/2 day before an overnight stay.
+- Pass a (free) socialization interview and spend at least one more 1/2 day of day camp (not free) before an overnight stay.
+These 2 days help dogs become more comfortable in camp We want every camper to enjoy their stay with us and these 2 days help them be at ease.

 - Be on a monthly flea and tick medication.
 Oral or topical types are preferred; flea/tick collars are not allowed at Camp because they cannot be removed quickly in case of emergency.
 If you use a flea/tick collar it will be kept with your dog's leash while the dog is at Camp.